apache/beam/templates/README.md

-# Dataflow Kafka to Pub/Sub Flex template
+# Dataflow Kafka to Pub/Sub Flex Template

-This directory contains the template that creates the Dataflow pipeline to read data from a single topic or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write it into a single topic in [Google Pub/Sub](https://cloud.google.com/pubsub).
+This directory contains a Flex template that creates a Dataflow pipeline to read data from a single topic or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write data into a single topic in [Google Pub/Sub](https://cloud.google.com/pubsub).

+This template supports serializable string formats, such as JSON.

 ## Requirements

 - Java 11
 - Kafka Bootstrap Server(s) up and running
-- Kafka Topic(s) exists
+- Source Kafka Topic(s)
-- The PubSub output topic exists
+- Destination PubSub output topic created

 ## Getting Started

-This section describes the preparation steps that need to be done before the template build and execution.
+This section describes the preparation steps that are prerequisite for the template build and execution.

 ### Setting Environment Variables